Enhancements for START TRANSACTION WITH CONSISTENT SNAPSHOT

 queries until all updates that have already started have finished.

-The mysqldump program has been extended to use these new status variables.
+The mariadb-dump program was extended to use these status variables.
 This means that a backup suitable for provisioning a slave can be obtained as normal like this:

-The dump will be fully non-blocking if both the mysqldump program and the
+The dump will be fully non-blocking if both the mariadb-dump program and the

 queried server include the necessary feature (eg. both are from MariaDB